ItsRqtl/ordr.py/README.md

 ## Issue

-If you have any questions, please start a GitHub issue or contact me via Discord (o!rdr discord server/dm Rqtl#4189).
+If you have any questions, please start a GitHub issue or contact me via Discord (Rqtl#4189, friend requests will not be accepted, dm is open to o!rdr discord server).

 ## Credits